fehmi/simply.js/README.md

 ## What is simply.js

-Simply.js is a web-component library for developing user interfaces.
-It is created by a designer to make it easy to develop atomic design system components and compositions of design systems.
+Simply JS is a simply framework for developing interactive user interfaces.
+It is created by a designer to make it easy to develop atomic design system components and compositions.
 It uses native [Custom Elements API](https://developers.google.com/web/fundamentals/web-components/customelements) of the [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) standard and provides a single file component concept which helps to write HTML, CSS and JavaScript codes in one encapsulated single file per component.

 It has a built-in super-fast declarative template engine that coded from scratch.
-Some parts of simply.js are respectfully forked from other beautiful projects.
+Some parts of Simply JS are respectfully forked from other beautiful projects.
 For example; [lit-html](https://github.com/lit/lit/tree/main/packages/lit-html) for DOM diffing/patching, [Observable Slim](https://github.com/ElliotNB/observable-slim) for reactive variables and [Page.js](https://github.com/visionmedia/page.js) for router.

-Long story short, simply.js is the name of the brand new template engine and the bridge between the adopted tools.
+Long story short, Simply JS is the name of the brand new template engine and the bridge between the adopted tools.

 ## How it works